-CSX expects to conduct construction-related work on Saturday, September 16th, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
-Work on Saturday may include backfilling of existing excavation areas, demolition, excavation and installation of bracing, and concrete construction activities.
-CSX does not expect the work to be disruptive, and will implement mitigation measures to reduce the impact this work may have on neighbors.
+CSX expects to conduct construction-related work on Saturday, September 15th, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
+Activities on Saturday may include street restoration work.
+There may be disruptions in work due to inclement weather and small groups of workers may be present on the site throughout the weekend to monitor the status of pumps and other essential equipment.
+CSX will implement mitigation measures to minimize any potential impact this work may have on neighbors.

 Due to inclement weather preventing work on the I-695 exit ramp this past week, as early as this Monday night, September 17th, the I-695 exit ramp will be fully closed overnight in order to remove old pavement and install a new pavement surface for the motoring public.
 The work will result in some noise, but CSX will implement mitigation measures to minimize noise from this activity.
 Work will begin as early as this Monday after the evening traffic rush and is expected to be completed before the Tuesday morning traffic rush.
 Workers and equipment will also be in the 400-block of Virginia Avenue supporting this effort.

 This work is heavily dependent on favorable site and weather conditions in advance and during this work activity.
 This nighttime activity could be moved to later in the week based on the weather.

 The Capitol Quarter driveways in the 300-block of Virginia Avenue are now complete.
 We greatly appreciate everyone’s patience while this work was underway.